 SSD vs. HDD vs. SSHD – Each storage drive solution has its own advantages and disadvantages.
 But more options result in more possibilities and flexibilities for the product to dit according to the budget and requirements.

-In my opinion, having a combination of two storage drives is definitely a good decision because it offers both storage and performance at a pocket-friendly price.
+As per my personal experience, having a combination of two storage drives is definitely a good decision because it offers both storage and performance at a pocket-friendly price.
 What are your thoughts?
 Please do let’s know!